StrivenWord/td_reviews/source/about/index.md

 ## Reviewer

+I'm an ecclectic multidisciplinary windbag trying to use my education and passion for media technology to create meaning in my own life and in any life that may happen upon my thoughts.
+Among my oldest interests was digital creativity on personal computers -- old school games of various sorts, web design and publishing of various sorts, hypertext fiction and art of various sorts (especially the traditional interactive fiction community).
+When I practice those interests, I do so from my perspective shaped by a reverence for authentic living mythology, fantastic storytelling, and human creativity as participation with the Divine.

-Contact the reviewer and follow his other projects from the links on his [homepage](http://strivenword.com/).
+Contact me and follow my other projects from the links on my [homepage](http://strivenword.com/).